 I’ve made this Grecian Pork Tenderloins for years now and it’s become such a favorite that it’s time I share it with you.
 I love how versatile this recipe is, so let’s talk about that and then I’ll run through the steps for you.
-A great thing about this recipe is you can start the tenderloins in the marinade early and then after a day of work or a day of crazy whatever you just place the meat on a grill or in the oven for about 30 minutes and you have the most tender, impressive meat around.
+A great thing about this recipe is you can start the tenderloins in the marinade early and then after a day of work or a busy day you just place the meat on a grill or in the oven for about 30 minutes and you have the most tender, impressive meat around.
 As for accompaniments, the sky’s the limit but I love to serve it with some lemon rice, naan or flour tortillas, and fresh veggies and feta for a perfect Gyro-like meal.
 This method is especially great when serving a crowd (my family and neighbors can attest- they’ve all had it at least once).
 If you prefer chicken, replace the pork with chicken breasts and replace the lime in the marinade for lemons.
 Again, a delicious and easy meal.
-Let me show you how:

 Place 2 1-pound tenderloins in a gallon-size ziplock bag with the marinade and massage to coat the meat.
 Then refrigerate for at least two hours, turning occasionally, up to four or five hours.
-You may also marinate overnight but I’ve found that after about five hours, it’s perfect.

 If using a charcoal grill to cook these tenderloins, I like to leave at least 1/3 of the grill free of charcoals so I can move the meat over if they’re browning too fast.
 Heat a gas grill to medium heat or heat an oven to 350F degrees.
 The flavors from grilling are fabulous but truly you’ll get a wonderful finish in the oven as well.
 (Pictures shown above for a double recipe)